Cheezmeister/www.luchenlabs.com/src/content/lp/ecks.pl.md

 $ x
 ```

-To create a session named "hackery", or attach to it if it already exists (`tmux attach-session -t hackery || tmux new-session -s hackery
+To create a session named "hackery", or attach to it if it already exists (`tmux attach-session -t hackery || tmux new-session -s hackery`):

 ```sh
 $ x hackery